ioulian/lint-config/README.md

 Copy the file `./ts/.eslintrc.json` to your project root if you are using TypeScript in your project.

+### Mixed TS and JS codebases

+If you use JS and TS in a single codebase, you can copy the `.eslintrc.json` to correct directory.
+For example, copy `./ts/.eslintrc.json` in your `./src/ts/` folder and `./js/.eslintrc.json` into `./src/js/`.

 ## VSCode extensions

 You can install VSCode extensions for Prittier, Stylelint and ESLint.
-Make sure you change the config for "format on save" to true.
-This will automatically format your code.
+Make sure you change the config for "format on save" to true: `"editor.formatOnSave": true`.
+This will automatically format your code when you save.

 ## TODO